 The competition is an opportunity for South Australian writers with lived experience of mental illness to share their stories, showcase their skills, discover new creative communities, and connect with industry professionals.

-In 2020, we are offering four year-long Writers SA memberships for the category winners!
+The prize pool includes four year-long Writers SA memberships for the category winners!

 Winners will receive: